peteroupc/peteroupc.github.io/graphics.md

 5. Each color in each color table used by tiles is of the vertex color format given earlier.
 6. Tiles can be horizontally flipped, vertically flipped, or both.
 7. Separate from layers, 2-D _sprites_ can be displayed.
 Each sprite is a rectangular array of either tiles or pixels.
 8. Each sprite has size up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
-(An alternative limit is X = 64 and Y = 64.)
+(An alternative limit is X = 64 and Y = 64.
+The width and height of each sprite need not be a power of 2.)
 9. Up to N sprites can be displayed at a time, where N is calculated as (screen width &times; screen height &times; 16) / (X &times; Y), rounded up, but not more than 512.[^7]
 10. Each sprite made of pixels (rather than tiles) has a pixel format allowed for 3-D textures, given earlier.
 11. Each sprite can be drawn above or below any of the 2-D layers.